 - Laboratoire de Physique (Lyon)

 - Institut de Physique (Nice)

-- Dieudonne Lab.
-(Nice,
+- Dieudonné Lab.
+(Nice)

 - Lagrange Lab.
 (Nice)

-- weizmann institute (Tel Aviv)
+- Weizmann Institute (Tel Aviv)

-- Hebrew University
+- Hebrew University (Jerusalem)

-International Research Project
+International Research Project French-Israeli consortium

 Non-equilibrium complex systems

 An International Research Program (IRP), former called Laboratoire International Associé (LIA), is a research laboratory "without walls" supported by the CNRS, and aimed at structuring existing collaborations between researchers from different institutions and different countries.
 The IRP "Non-Equilibrium Physics of Complex Systems" was created in 2020 between French and Israeli research teams in nonlinear physics.
 It involves the Laboratoire de Physique in Lyon and three more labs from Nice (Institut de Physique de Nice, Laboratoire J. A. Dieudonné and Laboratoire J.-L. Lagrange), together with two Israeli institutions: the Weizmann Institute of Science and the Hebrew University of Jerusalem.
 This program aims at creating a multidisciplinary platform for exchanging approaches and developing new viewpoints and methods to promote progress within a broad spectrum of problems.